Eureka! Copper Canyon LX Tent Review: My Experience

 The Eureka!
 Copper Canyon LX Tent is a tall and roomy cabin-style tent that’s great for spring, summer and fall camping.

 The Eureka!
-Copper Canyon LX Tent series is one of our favorite cabin-style tents — and it’s in our guide to the best camping tents.
+Copper Canyon LX Tent series is one of my favorite cabin-style tents — and it’s in our Man Makes Fire guide to the best camping tents.

-The Copper Canyon LX comes in four different sizes — a 4-person, 6-person, 8-person, and even a massive 12-person option.
+The Copper Canyon LX comes in four different sizes — a 4-person, 6-person, 8-person and 12-person option.
 All four models have very similar designs and materials.
 The peak interior height in all four tents is 7 feet — plenty of height for most adults.
 The biggest design difference among them is that the 8-person and 12-person versions come with a removable interior fabric wall that lets you create a two-room cabin tent.

 The core design of the Copper Canyon LX series starts with four rugged steel corner poles.
 Fiberglass poles feed through sleeves in the roof and support the roof via an X pattern.
 The 8- and 12-person designs include extra fiberglass poles in the middle to help support the longer rectangular shape of the tent.